Patient's Query

 Hi doctor,

-I have a resistant hypertension.
+I have resistant hypertension.
 Even five drugs failed with a lot of side effects.
 I was safe on Methyldopa for 2 years with Hydrochlorothiazide.
 Now, there is no supply of this medicine.
 I started Nebivolol 5 mg with Chlorthalidone last night.
-I have the feel of chest tightening and slight giddiness.
-All my blood pictures are normal, including cardiac markers.
+I have a feeling of chest tightening and slight giddiness.
+All my blood pictures are standard, including cardiac markers.
 What would be the best for me?
-Telmisartan 80 mg, Metoprolol, Prazosin and Ramipril combination does not seem to work.
-Blurred and double vision, steatorrhea, giddiness and palpitations were the problems I had and they all went off with Methyldopa.
+Telmisartan 80 mg, Metoprolol, Prazosin, and Ramipril combination does not seem to work.
+Blurred and double vision, steatorrhea, giddiness, and palpitations were the problems I had, and they all went off with Methyldopa.
 Please suggest any best combinations.
-Thank you.

 Hi,